Connecting to a Flight serverSource:

 In a different R process, let’s connect to it and put some data in it.

-Now, in a new R process, let's connect to the server and pull the data we put there:
+Now, in yet another R process, we can connect to the server and pull the data we put there:

-flight_get() returns an Arrow data structure, we can directly pipe its result into a dplyr workflow.
+flight_get() returns an Arrow data structure, you can directly pipe its result into a dplyr workflow.
 See the article on data wrangling for more information on working with Arrow objects via a dplyr interface.